A Fun Boston Food Tour: How To Explore Boston’s North End Like a Local

 Our tour officially started in Polcari’s, a coffee shop that dates back more than 80 years.
 Here, we met Bobby who gave an entertaining (and well-rehearsed) speech about Anthony’s alleged past misdemeanours (Anthony insisted it was all untrue).

-We moved on to Monica’s, a salumeria owned by an Argentine immigrant (that’s Monica) who has raised her sons and daughters here in the North End.
-In addition to the salumeria, they now own a restaurant and are in the process of opening a pasta shop.
+We moved on to Monica’s Mercato, a deli/grocery story owned by an Argentine immigrant (that’s Monica) who has raised her sons and daughters here in the North End.
+Her sons run the business and named it after their beloved mother.

 Stomachs now satiated by a little food, we headed on to the historical part of the food tour.